reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables decoupling and communication between the components of a distributed system.
 We can send, store, and receive messages at any volume, without losing messages or requiring other systems to be available.

-Being fully managed, Amazon SQS also eliminates the additional overhead associated with managing and operating message-oriented middleware thereby empowering developers to focus on application development instead of managing infrastructure.
+Being fully managed, Amazon SQS also eliminates the additional overhead associated with managing and operating message-oriented middleware, thereby empowering developers to focus on application development instead of managing infrastructure.

 In this article, we will introduce Amazon SQS, understand its core concepts of the queue and sending and receiving messages and work through some examples.

+{{% stratospheric %}}
+This article gives only a first impression of what you can do with AWS SQS.

+If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and others, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev?utm_source=reflectoring&utm_content=in_content)!

+Also check out the sample chapters from the book about [deploying a Spring Boot application with CDK](/deploy-spring-boot-app-with-aws-cdk) and [how to design a CDK project](/designing-a-aws-cdk-project).
+{{% /stratospheric %}}

 {{% github "https://github.com/thombergs/code-examples/tree/master/aws/sqs" %}}

-## What is Message Queueing
+## What is Message Queueing?

-Message Queueing is an asynchronous style of communication between two or more processes.
+Message queueing is an asynchronous style of communication between two or more processes.

-Messages and queues are the basic components of a message queuing system.
+Messages and queues are the basic components of a message queueing system.

 Programs communicate with each other by sending data in the form of messages which are placed in a storage called a queue, instead of calling each other directly.
 The receiver programs retrieve the message from the queue and do the processing without any knowledge of the producer programs.